 If you only need to fetch all messages to a local mailbox you should consider using a specialized program, such as

-If Mutt was compiled with IMAP support (by running the configure script with the --enable-imap flag), it has the ability to work with folders located on a remote IMAP server.
+Mutt has IMAP support and has the ability to work with folders located on a remote IMAP server.

 You can access the remote inbox by selecting the folder by its URL (see